altwalker/altwalker/README.md

 # AltWalker

 AltWalker is an open source, Model-Based Testing framework.
-Write your tests in Python or C# and use GraphWalker to generate a path through your model.

 Read the documentation on https://altom.gitlab.io/altwalker/altwalker.

+Join our Gitter chat room [here](https://gitter.im/altwalker/community) to chat with us or with other members of the community.

 ## Table of Contents